SherG/tester1/site/content/post/boomers-fitness-program.md

 And these benefits will not only extend the vitality of your years, they make every recreational activity you pursue more rewarding.

 If strength training, properly performed, is not the fabled fountain of youth, I don’t know what is.

+Feel free to book a <a href="https://calendly.com/isfny" target="blank">phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness, to discuss these ideas and your fitness concerns.

 <hr/>
 <p><smaller><em>Image of Cantino planisphere (1502) by <a href="https://en.wikipedia.org/wiki/Biblioteca_Estense" target="blank">Biblioteca Estense</a>, Modena, Italy; via <a href="https://en.wikipedia.org/wiki/Cantino_planisphere#/media/File:Cantino_planisphere_(1502).jpg" target="blank">Wikipedia</a>.
 Image is in the public domain.
 Photo of <a href="https://stock.adobe.com/images/senior-waterskiing/24159528" target="blank">water skier</a> by <a href="https://stock.adobe.com/contributor/200583219/mary-durden?load_type=author&prev_url=detail" target="blank">Mary Durden</a> via <a href="https://stock.adobe.com/license-terms" target="blank">Adobe license.</em></smaller></p>